 The first step in getting divorce in Thailand is that it has to have a reason and these reasons are listed in the Civil and Commercial Code.
 These reasons for a divorce can be seen here.
-You will note that most times during a divorce the attorneys will have more than one reason as to why the divorce should occur and that it fits the grounds for divorce as stated in the law.
-Some of the provisions for the grounds for divorce is very vague and can be interpreted in a number of ways.
+You will note that most times during a divorce the attorneys will have more than one reason.
+This as to why the divorce should occur and that it fits the grounds for divorce as stated in the law.
+Some of the provisions for the grounds for divorce is very vague.
+This being said can be interpreted in a number of ways.
 The only benchmark is if the courts feel that it is a minor problem or serious enough for a divorce.
+Likewise also see the sole custody article on here.

-The unopposed the divorce is reasonably easy and you will need to complete forms for this with a divorce agreement.
+The unopposed the divorce is reasonably easy.
+This you will need to complete forms for this with a divorce agreement.
 The divorce agreement states who will get custody of the children and which spouse will get which property.
 There is also visitation rights and child maintenance as well as spouse maintenance the latter being rare in Thailand when it comes to expats.
-It is always best to speak to a family lawyer about this as drafting the divorce agreement can be complex and most times there are smaller issues which the parties don’t fully agree on.
+It is always best to speak to a family lawyer about this as drafting the divorce agreement can be complex.
+Most times there are smaller issues which the parties don’t fully agree on.
 This type of divorce is fast and much lower in cost than a litigated divorce.
+See also divorce law in Thailand.

 There are instances where the divorce is being defended as one party feels that they had not been party to the breakdown of the divorce.
 You will have to defend this divorce and you will need a good attorney for this as a private investigator will also be needed.
 Good private investigators in Thailand do come at a price.
 Most times the injured party will defend the divorce as they do not want to be sued for damages later from allegations which are not true.
 This is usually a good view to have and not to let the matter simply slide.
 It can become costly later if you are sued for damages.